 Withdrawal: A student may withdraw from a course before the appropriate deadline.
-The student will be given a grade of "W" for the course and the course will remain on the student's transcript.
-A "W" grade is not included in GPA calculations.
-Tuition and fees will be charged for the course.
+The student will be given a grade of W for the course and the course will remain on the student's transcript.
+Grade of W is not included in GPA calculations.
+Tuition and fees will be charged for the course(s).

 Withdrawal with Cause: A student may be granted a withdrawal with cause from a course(s) with appropriate documentation.
-The student will be given a grade of "WC" for the course(s) and the course(s) will remain on the student's transcript.
-A "WC" grade is not included in GPA calculations.
-Tuition and fees will be charged for the course(s), however in cases of serious illness or other extenuating circumstances, student's may submit a request for consideration to have a portion of the tuition and fees credited/refunded.
+The student will be given a grade of WC for the course(s) and the course(s) will remain on the student's transcript.
+Grade of WC is not included in GPA calculations.
+Tuition and fees will be charged for the course(s).

-403.531.9130 stmu.ca Index
+403.531.9130 stmu.ca

-A Awards 29 Applying for Awards 29 Academic Accommodation 48 Award Descriptions 31 Academic Advising 48 Definitions & Requirements 29 Academic Freedom 8 External Awards Nominated by StMU 38 Academic Misconduct 40 Payment of Awards 29 Academic Regulation Appeals 47 Post-Secondary Transfer Scholarship 29 Academic Regulations 40 President's Circle Scholarship 29 Academic Resources 48 Academic Schedule 10 В Academic Standing 40 = Academic Probation 40 Bachelor of Arts with a Concentration in English 55 Academic Suspension 40 Bachelor of Arts with a Concentration in ,, Academic Warning 40 General Studies 56 Dean's List 40 Bachelor of Arts with a Concentration in History 57 Good Standing 40 Bachelor of Arts with a Concentration in Psychology 58 Academic Terms 131 Bachelor of Arts with a Honours in Psychology 73 Academic Upgrading 85 Bachelor of Arts with a Major in English 59 Academic Writing Institute 85 Bachelor of Arts with a Major in History 63 Account Statements 26 Bachelor of Arts with a Major in Liberal Studies 66 Accounting Courses 88 Bachelor of Arts with a Major in Psychology 69 Adding or Dropping Courses 20, 26 Bachelor of Science with a Major in Biology 77 Admissions 13 Biochemistry Courses 89 After Degree Programs 16 Biology Courses 89 Application Fees 23 Board of Governors 130 Bachelor of Education Program 16 Books & Supplies 24 Catholic Educators' Programs 17 Bookstore 48 Registration Deposit 23 Bursaries 29, 30 Undergraduate Degree Programs 13 Business Transfer Program 14, 47 High School Standing 13 , -, Home Educated 14 • International Students 15 c Mature Standing 14 21 Out-of-Province Students 14 Cancellation of Registration 21 Post-Secondary Standing 14 Campus Behaviour 50 Re-admission to the University 16 Campus Integrity & Human Rights 50 Special Admission 16 Campus Life 48 Visiting Student Admission 15 Campus Ministry 51 Advanced Credit, AP & IB Studies 46 Campus Recreation 52 Alberta High School Course Equivalents 18 Challenge Everningtions 17, 83 42 Alcohol & Drugs 50 Change of Name of Address 45 After Degree Programs 16 Change of Name or Address 21 AP Studies 46 Changing Audit/Credit Status 41 Appeals Chemistry Courses 91 Academic Misconduct 40 Chemistry Courses Choral Performance 51 Academic Regulation 47 Class Attendance 41 Grade 44 Classical Studies Courses 92 Application Fees 23 Clubs, Students' Association 53 ApplyAlberta 13 21 Area Requirements 54 Community Participation, Continuing Education ∠1 Art History Courses 88 Community Participation, Choral Performances & Drama Productions Material Fee 24 Astronomy Courses 89 49 Attendance 41 Computer Labs Computer Science Courses 93 Auditing a Course 21 Computer science Courses))
+A Awards 51

+Applying for Awards

+Academic Accommodation Award Descriptions 34

+Academic Advising52 Definitions & Requirements 31

+Academic Freedom External Awards Nominated by StMU4 £2

+Academic Misconduct Payment of Awards 31

+Academic Regulation Appeals51 Post-Secondary Transfer Scholarship 31

+Academic Regulations President's Circle Scholarship 31

+Academic Resources -

+Academic Schedule В

+Academic Standing

+Academic Probation44 59

+Academic Suspension O

+Academic Warning44 50

+Dean's List44 Bachelor of Arts with a Concentration in History

+Good Standing44 Bachelor of Arts with a Concentration in Psychology

+Academic Terms Bachelor of Arts with Honours in Psychology

+Academic Upgrading89 Bachelor of Arts with a Major in English

+Account Statements Bachelor of Arts with a Major in History

+Accounting Courses92 Bachelor of Arts with a Major in Liberal Studies

+Adding or Dropping Courses Bachelor of Arts with a Major in Psychology

+Admissions Bachelor of Science with a Major in Biology

+After Degree Programs Biochemistry Courses

+Application Fees25 Biology Courses

+Bachelor of Education Program Biology Transfer Program from Medicine Hat College

+Catholic Educators' Programs87 Board of Governors

+Registration Deposit Books & Supplies

+Undergraduate Degree Programs14 Bookstore5

+High School Standing14 Bursaries

+Home Educated15 Business Transfer Program

+International Students -

+Mature Standing16 C

+Out-of-Province Students16

+Post-Secondary Standing16 Cancellation of Registration2) 2

+Re-admission to the University17 Campus Behaviour

+Special Admission16 Campus Integrity & Human Rights

+Visiting Student Admission16 Campas integrity of raman ragins

+Advanced Credit, AP & IB Studies50

+Alberta High School Course Equivalents20 Campus Recreation

+Alcohol & Drugs55 Catholic Educators' Programs

+After Degree Programs Challenge Examinations 4

+AP Studies50 Change of Name or Address4

+Appeals Changing Audit/Credit Status

+Academic Misconduct Appeals45 Cheating

+Academic Regulation Appeals51 Chemistry Courses

+Grade Appeals48 Choral Performance

+Application Fees CLASS

+ApplyAlberta14, 84, 87 Class Attendance

+Area Requirements58 Classical Studies Courses

+Art History Courses Clubs, Students' Association

+Astronomy Courses93 Community Participation

+Attendance Community Participation, St. Mary's University Choir 1

+Auditing a Course23 Materials Fee 26